iluwatar/java-design-patterns/memento/README.md

 ---
+title: "Memento Pattern in Java: Preserving Object State for Undo Operations"
-title: Memento
+shortTitle: Memento
+description: "Learn how to implement the Memento design pattern in Java to capture and restore object state without violating encapsulation.
+Ideal for undo functionality in applications."
 category: Behavioral
 language: en
 tag:
   - Encapsulation
   - Gang of Four
   - Memory management
   - Object composition
   - State tracking
   - Undo
 ---

 ## Also known as